Baldwin Park at the Smithsonian

 Large exhibit in the Smithsonian National Museum of the American Indian.

 We often take the familiar for granted.
 Some of what is on display for international visitors at the Smithsonian had its origins in the Baldwin Park neighborhood.
-Relish the history that took place here as much as you enjoy the Park.
+Savor the history that took place here as much as you enjoy the Park.